 Bishop Patterson passed at 4 p.m. right before the prime time news period.
 CMG learned of his death from a television news producer.
 After receiving confirmation of his death, CMG recommended having a news conference at 6 p.m. at the hospital and issuing a media statement officially announcing Bishop’s passing.
 All the media outlets and The Commercial Appeal, the daily newspaper, attended the news conference.
 COO Bishop Maynard read the prepared statement and answered questions.

-After the news conference, the CMG staff met to create a general public relations strategy that we could implement.
+After the news conference, the CMG staff met to create a general public relations strategy.
 We began writing the daily media opportunities and the final news release and incorporating Interim Presiding Bishop Blake into all interview requests.
 We started working with various media outlets on photo or video requests for special programming or special editions.

 There were three funeral services, one for local church members, the second for members of the jurisdiction and the third was the international service for the general public.
-Tennessee Governor Phil Bredesen, Detroit Mayor Kwame Kilpatrick attended the local church service and the former president and religious leaders from other denominations attended the international funeral.
+Tennessee Governor Phil Bredesen, Detroit Mayor Kwame Kilpatrick attended the local church service and President Bush and religious leaders from other denominations attended the international funeral.

 This was a very emotional project for our staff because we were under the impression that he was actually doing well.
-The passing of Bishop Patterson was sudden and we were not prepared for his death.
+The passing of Bishop Patterson was sudden, and we were not prepared for his death.
 Our goals and objectives were met and surpassed.
-The CMG staff wanted to do a great job for Mrs. Patterson and the National Church because of our close relationship with them.
 We were able to coordinate all interview requests, create and distribute media credentials and escort all media outlets during the various services for their video or photographic needs.

-In September 2004, representatives from The Carter Malone Group met with Church Of God In Christ, Inc. (COGIC) Presiding Bishop G. E. Patterson to propose hiring our firm to handle public relations for the denomination.
+In September 2004, representatives from The Carter Malone Group, LLC (CMG) met with Church Of God In Christ, Inc. (COGIC) Presiding Bishop G. E. Patterson to propose hiring our firm to handle public relations for the denomination.
 A week later, the leader of one of the largest religious denominations in the world, accepted our proposal.

-Every Holy Convocation for the denomination has been held in Memphis and in the last few years, the Church leadership has threatened to take the annual meeting to another city to obtain better hotel rates and a higher level of respect from a potential host city.
+Every Holy Convocation for the denomination has been held in Memphis and in the last few years, COGIC leadership has threatened to take the annual meeting to another city to obtain better hotel rates and a higher level of respect from a potential host city.

 In the early 2004, Presiding Bishop G. E. Patterson filed a lawsuit against an offset group wanting to call itself Church Of God In Christ New Day.
 This story ran on every local television news program, newspaper and local talk shows prompting conversation that couched COGIC as being heavy handed.